-I am a design historian working within and through visual and material culture, specialising in the history of technology and media.
+I am a design researcher, historian and theorist who works within and through visual and material culture, specialising in the history and philosophy of technology and media.
 My research is focused on making objects speak in different voices through different disciplinary practices.

 I also work as an editor, publisher and broadcaster in the visual arts more broadly, communicating academic research in visual and material culture to as broad and diverse an audience as possible.

-In addition I work as a design research consultant for market research, insight and analysis agencies, working predominantly for technology clients.
+In addition I am a design research consultant for market research, insight and analysis agencies, working predominantly for technology clients.